OctopusDeploy/RoslynAnalyzers/readme.md

 ## Purpose

-This repository stores independent roslyn analyzers we use internally at Octopus Deploy.
+This repository stores roslyn analyzers we use at Octopus Deploy which are shared across multiple projects.

+For analyzers that are specific to the Octopus Server codebase, please do not add them here.
+Rather, refer to OctopusDeploy/source/Octopus.Server.RoslynAnalyzers

 ## Doco